nemostatus/recursionPractice/notes.md

 sitepoint with the explaination of why-
 Recursion is best applied when you need to call the same function repeatedly with different parameters from within a loop.
 So when you want the loop to be dynamic, use recursion.
+In many cases, recursion is the most direct way to solve a complex problem. (this seems accurate because most algorithms use recursion , binary trees, etc.)